luapower/fs/fs.md

 Get the current page size.
 Memory will always be allocated in multiples of this size and file offsets must be aligned to this size too.

+## Async I/O

+Named pipes can be opened with `async = true` option which opens them in async mode, which uses the [sock] scheduler to multiplex the I/O which means all I/O then must be performed inside sock threads.
+In this mode, the `read()` and `write()` methods take an additional `expires` arg that behaves just like with sockets.

 ## Programming Notes